Pennsylvania home insurance

 When it comes to homeowners insurance, there’s no one-size-fits-all price.
-Your cousin who lives on Lake Eerie will have a totally different premium than your friend who owns a home in Rittenhouse Square, Philadelphia.
+Your cousin who lives on Lake Erie will have a totally different premium than your friend who owns a home in Rittenhouse Square, Philadelphia.

-On average, homeowners pay around $900 per year for homeowners, compared to the national average of $1,173.
-So, what variables impact your home insurance price?
+On average, Pennsylvanian homeowners pay around $900 per year for homeowners insurance, compared to the national average of $1,173.
+So, what variables impact your home insurance premium?

 The location of your home impacts the price of your homeowners insurance.
-So if you live in a high-risk area for theft, fire, or windstorm, your policy will be pricier than someone living in a low-risk area.
+So if you live in a high-risk area for theft, fire, or windstorm, your homeowners policy will be pricier than someone living in a low-risk area.

 - Age of dwelling